LISTS AND TABLES

 2 Kings 17

-THE DIVIDED MONARCHY: JUDAH (Southern Kingdom)
+THE DIVIDED MONARCHY: THE SOUTHERN KINGDOM OF JUDAH

 Rehoboam 931 - 913 BC His harsh policies caused the kingdom to split, lost 10 tribes to Jeroboam.